Imesh7/trading-system-go/README.md

 ## See Orderbook Data
 To visulalize orderbook data go to redis commander:
-If you already run the `docker-compose up` will works, browser below url
+If you already run the `docker-compose up` will works, browser below url to see the Orderbook

 ```bash
 http://localhost:8081/
 ```

+Create Order Api
 ```json
 http://localhost:8000/create-order
 //create a Ask(sell) order
 {